divio/divio-cloud-docs/background/services.rst

 --------

-Available services depend on the project's region.
+Available services depend on the application's region.
 For example, S3 media storage is provided on AWS regions, and MS Blob storage on Azure regions.

 See :ref:`Available services <available-services>` for an outline of services currently provided.